abieler/ices-desktop/README.md

 Ices-Desktop
 ------------
-  1. You can either download the ices-desktop tool by clicking the "Download ZIP" button on this page, or install it via git.
+  1. Either download the ices-desktop tool by clicking the "Download ZIP" button on this page, or install it via git.

      If you choose the "Download ZIP" way, extract the archive on your hard drive and rename the